marcobeierer/joomla-gallery/README.md

 - Fixed issue with reading IPTC data if key does not exist.
 - Fixed issue with backlink removal code.
 - Show child folders and photos div container only if child folders or photos are available.
+- Changed "powered by" message and set link to nofollow.

 ## Known Bugs